mlcraft-io/examples/superset/README.md

 # Integrating Synmetrix with Apache Superset

-[Apache Superset][superset] is a leading open-source tool for data exploration and visualization, enabling users to dive deep into datasets and extract meaningful insights.
-For those seeking a managed Superset experience, [Preset][preset] provides a hassle-free, fully-managed Superset service.
+[Superset](https://superset.apache.org/) is a leading open-source tool for data exploration and visualization, enabling users to dive deep into datasets and extract meaningful insights.
+For those seeking a managed Superset experience, [Preset](https://preset.io) provides a hassle-free, fully-managed Superset service.

 ## Connecting Synmetrix to Superset Using SQL API